Do You Feel Alone In Your Relationship?

 Other Counseling Services At Brave Minds Psychological Services

 At Brave Minds Psychological Services, we offer a variety of services from our licensed therapists in order to get you on the right path to healing.
-Our therapeutic services include anxiety treatment for children, child sexual abuse therapy, therapy for teens, anxiety treatment for teens, teen social phobia therapy, adult anxiety counseling, counseling for parents, postpartum counseling, birth trauma therapy, sexual assault counseling for adults, and food allergy therapy.
+Our therapeutic services include anxiety treatment for children, child sexual abuse therapy, therapy for teens, anxiety treatment for teens, teen social phobia therapy, adult anxiety counseling, counseling for parents, postpartum counseling, birth trauma therapy, sexual assault counseling for adults, food allergy therapy, and group therapy.
 We also have a blog where we write about a variety of different mental health subjects.
 If you’re interested in learning more about our services here at Brave Minds Psychological Services or online, please contact our Scotch Plains counseling office!
 Proud to serve Fanwood, Westfield, Cranford, New Providence and surrounding areas.